Ramer8/menuRestaurant/README.md

 ## About a proyect 🔎

-It is a simple web page menu about a coffe shop/
+It is a simple web page menu about a coffe shop, the desing its responsive to use on cell phon, computer or tablet.

 ## Deploy 🚀